KQM-git/TCL/evidence/characters/geo/traveler-geo.md

 **Significance**
 - Geo MC's burst does not apply C1 buff to its own damage (unless a ring from previous burst still exists)
 - With C6 the duration of ring is 20s (with 15s cooldown), so it should be possible to maintain the buff on subsequent burst activations.
-However, as proven, the first elemental burst used will remain unaffected by C1 crit rate buff.(edited)
+However, as proven, the first elemental burst used will remain unaffected by C1 crit rate buff.